So this was what it meant to be losing your mind.

 A moment of silence fell upon them.
 Neither watching the other, but the clashing presence of both kept them on their toes.
-Night was falling, and the amount of people in the area shrank until there was no one left.
+Night was falling, and the number of people in the area shrank until there was no one left.

 “Who won the last time we fought?”